nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 **After (v2):**

-You now use the `useLocalize` helper to get the main translation and each attribute individually.
-This pattern is no longer handled by the `<Localized>` component.
+You now use the reative `localize` function to get the main translation and each attribute individually.

 ```svelte
 <script>